mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/MulticastDelegate'
 ```
 This template class is usefull when you need multiple delegates.
+You can add, remove and invoke methods on all delegates.
 ```swift
 protocol MyCustomClassDelegate: class {
     func aFonctionToBeProcessByDelegate()